AbedJoulany/Face-Mask-Detection-Project/README.md

 # About the project
 When the covid-19 spread, one of the ways to limit its spread was to were a mask, but not all people committed to wearing it or wearing it correctly.

-- In the project we decided to build a real time system to detect by a camera, person who is not wearing a mask or not wearing it correctly, and if the person is found in our database the system was abke to recognize him, it will show his details and send him a mail to wear a mask.
+- In the project we decided to build a real time system to detect by a camera, person who is not wearing a mask or not wearing it correctly, and if the person is found in our database the system was able to recognize him, it will show his details and send him a mail to wear a mask.

 # Example
 ![image](https://user-images.githubusercontent.com/59060418/200169243-03aae822-f79b-49f2-99ca-171ccb81272e.png)